Hippos can recognise their friends' voices

 The biologists recorded the wheeze-honks of hippos and broadcast these from the shore of lakes to see how other individuals responded.

 They found hippos could tell apart friends, neighbours and strangers from their voices.
+In addition to telling apart friend from foe (or, at least, unfamiliar hippos), the animals can probably distinguish between individuals, according to the researchers - though they can't be absolutely certain of this.

 And despite appearing to be lounging around on the water, the large mammals were clearly paying close attention to their surroundings and responded immediately to the broadcasts.